 Working with food safety experts and instructional designers our training is more than compliant - it's highly effective and impactful.

 The AIFS Foundation is responsible for releasing public health information to help food businesses and consumers minimise food safety hazards.

 The AIFS Membership Program provides members with the latest food safety information to keep businesses and customers safe.

 For every person that undertakes nationally recognised food safety training with AIFS, we donate up to two meals to people in need.

 Boosting consumer awareness

-Food safety is of greater importance to consumers than ever.
+Food safety is of great importance to consumers.
 AIFS food business signage is designed to give people peace of mind about where they're eating.